rotemdan/lzutf8.js/README.md

 #Some interesting facts about the code
 * Everything was written by myself - no outside libraries or "borrowed" code snippets.
 * The UTF-8, Base64 and Binary String encoders and decoders are very fast (possibly some of the fastest JS implementations in existence) and were rigorously tested (matched with random input of various lengths against the versions within Node) and benchmarked.
-* In contrast to the Node.js decoder or others available in various libraries, the JS UTF-8 decoder will throw errors if the stream if malformed or truncated, so it can also be used to verify the correctness of arbitrary UTF-8 byte sequences.
+* Differently from Node.js decoder or others available in various libraries, the JS UTF-8 decoder will throw errors if the stream is malformed or truncated, so it can also be used to verify the correctness of arbitrary UTF-8 byte sequences.

 #License
 Copyright (c) 2014, Rotem Dan